 Conflict of Interest

 In the event of a conflict of interest, the Program Director will intervene to provide a satisfactory solution (such as appointing an alternative supervisor).
-The Program Director may consult with the Director of Research for HDR students.
+The Program Director may consult with the DVP Research and Standards for HDR students.
 A conflict of interest may include:

 - supervisor and student have a working relationship;

 - supervisor is a family member of the student;